 - In Crime and Punishment, Raskolnikov kills the old moneylender, though his motivations are more complex than just getting rid of the creditor.

-- In the Star Wars Extended Universe stories, Luke Skywalker inadvertently released everyone in debt to Jabba the Hutt when he killed the gangster with his plan.
+- In the Star Wars Extended Universe stories, the heroes in the movie inadvertently released everyone in debt to Jabba the Hutt when they killed the gangster.

 - In The Unusuals one of the detectives, a born-again Christian, is being blackmailed by his old partner-in-crime for several crimes he had done back in Texas, and the detective ends up killing his former partner because he can't pay.

-- In Angel, Angel wages his soul for Gunn's (which he had sold willingly), double or nothing.
+- In the Angel episode "Double or Nothing", Angel wages his soul for Gunn's (which he had sold willingly), double or nothing.
 Upon losing, Angel immediately incapacitates the demon creditor (the demon couldn't be killed easily), then asks the casino patrons how many of them owe this demon.
 The mob then proceeds to kill the demon, fulfilling this trope en masse.

 - In the The Elder Scrolls V: Skyrim DLC pack Dragonborn, an orc loan shark by the name of Mogrul will saddle you with a debt owed by someone who you hired to head off to Tel Mithryn to act as Master Neloth's steward, since Mogrul is too scared to approach someone under a Telvanni mage-lord's auspices.
 His reasoning is a fine piece of Insane Troll Logic.
 Killing him is considered a feasible option to end the quest (as long as you do it in a manner that doesn't raise the ire of the town guard).